 Senator Marklein was first elected to the State Assembly in 2010.
 While in the State Assembly, he served as the Chairman of the Assembly Committee on Ways & Means and the Vice-Chair of the Joint Audit Committee.
 During his time as a state representative, he authored multiple bills to reduce regulatory burden on businesses and promote honest budgeting.
 Along with his colleagues in the State Assembly, he authored a constitutional amendment to require the state budget be prepared on the basis of generally accepted accounting principles (GAAP).

 Senator Marklein was elected to the State Senate in 2014.
-In the State Senate, he currently serves on the Joint Committee on Finance, the Chairman of the Financial Institutions, Revenue, & Rural Issues Committee, the Labor & Government Reform Committee, the Vice-Chair of the Transportation & Veteran Affairs Committee, and the Joint Survey Committee on Retirement Systems.
+In the State Senate, he currently serves as President Pro Tempore of the Senate and on the Joint Committee on Finance and the Joint Legislative Council.
+In addition, Senator Marklein is Chairman of the Senate Committee on Revenue, Financial Institutions & Rural Issues and Vice Chair of the Senate Committee on Transportation & Veterans Affairs.
+He is also a member of the Senate Committee on Workforce Development, Military Affairs & Senior Issues.